romyjw/sns/README.md

 Necessary packages are listed in environment.yml
 For training, we recommend that you use cuda.

-## Visualising Differential Quantities on a SNS
+## Visualising Differential Quantities on an SNS

 The simplest way to visualise an SNS is to push a sphere-mesh through the SNS map.
 Then we can see the shape of the SNS, and we can display curvatures etc. as vertex-colours.